Pelopsis/Pelopsis/README.md

 ---

-### 👨‍🚀 Hakkımda
+### 👨‍🚀 About Me

-- 🎓 Kosova, **UBT Üniversitesi**'nde **Bilgisayar Bilimleri ve Mühendisliği** okuyorum
-- 🚀 Yazılım geliştirme ve problem çözmeyi seviyorum
-- 🌌 Uzay ve teknoloji meraklısıyım
-- 🌱 Şu an yeni teknolojiler ve algoritmalar üzerine kendimi geliştiriyorum
-- 💬 Bana ulaşmak için aşağıdaki bağlantıları kullanabilirsin
+- 🎓 I am studying **Computer Science and Engineering** at **UBT University** in Kosovo.
+- 🚀 I develop software and design websites.
+- 🌱 I am currently improving my skills in new technologies and algorithms.
+- 💬 You can use the links below to get in touch with me.
 <br/>

-### 🛠️ Kullandığım Teknolojiler
+### 🛠️Technologies I Use

 <div align="center">
   <img src="https://skillicons.dev/icons?i=c,cpp,java,python,js,html,css,mysql,git,github,vscode,linux&theme=dark" alt="tech stack"/>